dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. ICO problem = how to regulate unlisted firms
 1. Wealth effect will fuel bitcoin spending.
 1. Bitcoin is always worth more where demand is intense and supply limited.
+1. Blockchain is powering a sharing community.
+As consumers see more of a merit in borrowing both goods and services rather than owning them, traditional businesses now find themselves in a unique position of having to find a way of countering the disruption being caused in various industries.